 Tuition is billed \$1,250 per 6 month enrollment term.
 This is a flat rate and is not assessed based on the number of competencies that the student does or does not complete.
-Bills are generated and mailed to the student's home address.

 Students will rarely, if ever, be required to purchase books or other materials or pay fees.
 Students must, however, have access to a computer and an internet connection.
 See the Computers and Technology section for more information.